mabrasil/milla-theme/README.md

 #### Install using Git

-If you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.
+You can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.

 You can locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.